 This is similar to an all-white palette, but not quite as stark.
 Achieve an aesthetic that's soft and romantic by pairing blush and various shades of green with white and ivory tones.

-Red and brown are a go-to color combination for a rustic winter wedding.
+Red and brown are a go-to color combination for a rustic winter wedding, a Christmas-themed wedding, or a romantic Valentine's Day fête.
 When using these colors, add hints of white or cream to keep your palette from feeling too dark.

 Pastel blues and greens are traditionally associated with spring wedding color palettes, but when you pair them with darker colors—like navy blue and rust—they instantly feel winter-appropriate.

 Feeling a bit edgy and bold?
 Moody wedding colors are the answer.
 Dark colors, such as burgundy, plum purple, and black will bring a sense of drama and mystery to your big day.
 The end result is hauntingly beautiful—and a little bit gothic!